Héctor Herrera

-Héctor Miguel Herrera López ([ˈeɣtoɾ eˈreɾa]; born 19 April 1990) is a Mexican professional footballer who plays as a midfielder for Major League Soccer club Houston Dynamo and the Mexico national team.
+Héctor Miguel Herrera López ([ˈeɣtoɾ eˈreɾa]; born 19 April 1990) is a Mexican professional footballer who plays as midfielder for Liga MX club Toluca.

-Herrera began his career with Pachuca in 2011 and spent three years at the club before joining FC Porto.
-He struggled for playing time in his first season in Portugal before gradually cementing his place in the starting eleven.
-Since the 2015–16 season, Herrera served as club captain.
-In his six years with Porto, Herrera made 245 appearances across all competitions, winning a Primeira Liga title and two Supertaça cups.
+Herrera made his professional debut for Pachuca, spending three years there before transferring to Portuguese club Porto.
+During his six-year tenure with Porto, Herrera made over 200 appearances in all competitions, winning a Primeira Liga title.
+Later, he joined Atlético Madrid where he secured a La Liga title.
+He went on to play for Houston Dynamo and Deportivo Toluca.

-A full international since 2012, Herrera won the Olympic gold medal in that year's football tournament, and was part of Mexico's winning team at the 2015 CONCACAF Gold Cup.
-He has represented his country at the 2014 and 2018 FIFA World Cup, the 2013 and 2017 FIFA Confederations Cup, and the Copa América Centenario.
+On the international stage, Herrera made over 100 appearances for the national team.
+He represented Mexico at the FIFA World Cup in 2014, 2018 and 2022, and at the 2012 Summer Olympics in London, where he became a gold medalist.

 Club career

 Pachuca

 Herrera began playing football for C.F.
 Pachuca's youth sides.
 As a youth, he was nicknamed Zorrillo (skunk), as well as Zorro (fox).

 Herrera made his professional debut for Pachuca on 21 July 2010 in a 0–1 defeat to Major Soccer League side Chivas USA in a 2010 North American SuperLiga match.
 Herrera made his league debut for Pachuca in a 1–4 home defeat to Santos Laguna on 23 July 2011.
 Appearing 14 times for Pachuca in the 2011 Apertura, he was a shortlist candidate for best rookie of the tournament.